A Quantum Algorithm with Polylogarithmic Depth per Trotter Step for the Extended Hubbard Model: Results

-In this section, we first review the simplest variant of Q2FMM, referred to as the $0^\text{th}$-order Q2FMM.
-A more advanced formulation is presented in Sec.~\ref{sec:higher_FMM}.
 For simplicity, we neglect the spin, which will be reconsidered in Appendix~\ref{app:reconsider}.
 In this case, each site can only contain at most one fermion.
-Furthermore, in this work, we specifically consider the Coulomb interaction described by the kernel
+Also, we focus on a square lattice, but extending to other geometries (e.g., rectangular lattices) is straightforward.
+Furthermore, we specifically consider the Coulomb interaction described by the kernel